Zawiercie

+Zawiercie is an industrial town with a rich history of iron manufacturing dating back to the 15th century, with other industries developed since the 19th century.
+It contains both historical Baroque architecture and preserved historical industrial heritage.
+It is home to notable volleyball club Warta Zawiercie.

 Name and location

 Zawiercie, even though currently associated with Silesia, belongs to Lesser Poland.
-The city lies near the source of the Warta river, and its name probably comes from the location.
+The town lies near the source of the Warta river, and its name probably comes from the location.
 The inhabitants of the ancient village of Kromołów, to reach another village located on the other side of the river, would go behind the Warta, or in Polish - za Wartę.
 From the perspective of Kromołów, Zawiercie is located behind the Warta.
 There is also a theory that the name of the city comes from settlers who zawiercili (or circled) the settlement area.
 The town is a gateway to the Polish Jura, where several castles, which used to defend western border of Lesser Poland, are located.

 Zawiercie has the area of 85 square kilometers, and until 1945, the town was administratively tied with Lesser Poland's Kielce.
-It is located along the Warsaw–Vienna railway, and is a road hub, on the National Road Nr.
-78.
+It is located along the Warsaw–Vienna railway.

 History

+Early history

 First mention of the village of Kromołów (now a district of Zawiercie) comes from 1193.
 In the 14th century, the village was located in western Lesser Poland, along a merchant road from Kraków to Poznań.
 In 1431, Duke Bolko IV of Opole allowed a man named Mikołaj Czenar to open an inn here, and in his document, the name Zawiercie is mentioned for the first time.
 In the 15th century, the area became the early center of iron manufacturing, but despite this Zawiercie remained for centuries a small village.
-It was administratively located in the Lelów County in the Kraków Voivodeship in the Lesser Poland Province of the Polish Crown.
+It was administratively located in the Lelów County in the Kraków Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
 Until the 19th century, it was divided into Zawiercie Małe (Small Zawiercie) and Zawiercie Duże (Big Zawiercie), both administratively belonged to the gmina of Kromołów.

+In 1795 Zawiercie was annexed by the Kingdom of Prussia in the Third Partition of Poland, becoming part of the small province of New Silesia.
+In the 1807 Treaties of Tilsit it became part of the short-lived Polish Duchy of Warsaw, a French client state in a personal union with the Kingdom of Saxony.
+In 1815 it passed to Russian-controlled Congress Poland.
+Zawiercie owes its development to the construction of the railroads.